zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - Once you start, the data has to go somewhere.
 - It might get out of hand if you don't plan for how much data you're creating.
 - Depending on what you're digitizing, your space needs will vary.
--- A pile of scanned photos will take much less room than hours of high quality video.
+ + A pile of scanned photos will take much less room than hours of high quality video.
-- asdf
+- One way to organize is with folder and filenames.
+Good descriptions can get you a long way.
+- If your files require post-processing, like removing tape noise or doing color correction, make sure to create clear distinctions between your originals, raw working files, and output.
+ + You may not care about anything but the output, but you might want to clearly organize and name the files, so your decision is easier to make.

+---
+background-image: url(images/3-2-1-Backup-Rule.png)
+background-size: stretch

+???

+# Backups
+What are the rules?
+1. Have at least 3 copies of your data
+2. Keep the copies on 2 different media
+3. Store 1 copy off-site

+- One of the copies can the one on your current computer.
+- Two media means don't keep your copies on the same drive.
+- One off-site copy means either in the cloud or a drive out of your house, like in a safe deposit box.
+Most people pick the cloud.
 ---
 class: img-caption
 ![Nice garden, eh?](images/Edzell_garden.JPG)